Grand Lodge of Michigan: List of lodges

 List of Masonic Blue Lodges in Michigan, current and/or historic, from 1764 to Present.
 There were 243 Masonic Blue Lodges in Michigan as of 2025.
 The "years active" date column shows year range that includes dispensation or charter for first year, and dissolution or consolidation for last year.

 Several of the early lodges in the northwest territory, before Michigan’s statehood in 1837, were chartered by remote or foreign jurisdictions prior to the establishment of the Grand Lodge of Michigan in 1826 and their integration into Michigan’s new jurisdiction as Free and Accepted Masons (F&AM).
 Due to this, several of these early "lodges of the Northwest Territory were then renumbered", and reordered between 1826 and 1850.

-Over the years there have been examples of themed or "special interest lodges" within the Michigan jurisdiction, although not as prevalent as the more than 400 special interest lodges across England and Wales" under United Grand Lodge of England (UGLE) jurisdiction.
+Over the years there have been examples of themed or "special interest lodges" within the Michigan jurisdiction, although not as prevalent as the more than 400 special interest lodges across England and Wales.